Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?

 Find out more about how Qantas Frequent Flyer works.

-You could, potentially, transfer points to a family member and ask them to pay you for them.
+You could, potentially, transfer from your account to a family member and ask them to pay you for them.

-Qantas allows family members to transfer Frequent Flyer points to other family members, subject to certain rules, including a minimum transfer of 5,000 points and a maximum transfer of 600,000 points.
+Qantas allows family members to transfer Qantas Points to other family members, subject to certain rules, including a minimum transfer of 5,000 Qantas Points and a maximum transfer of 600,000 Qantas Points.

 Keep in mind though that Qantas rules state that Members can’t receive payment for transferring to a family member.